-After we checked in, our tour guide piled 16 of us into a massive jeep (think a Safari ride and then times that by 2) through the dusty terrains of Arizona.
-We zoomed by by wild grazing cows, sandy potholes, and miles of nothingness as the winds slapped us all in the face, and teased us with damaging eye sores.
-Low key, the bumpy 20 minute ride was one of my favorite parts of the trip.
+After we checked in, our tour guide piled 16 of us into a massive jeep (think a Safari ride times 2) through the dusty terrains of Arizona.
+We zoomed by wild grazing cows, sandy potholes, and miles of nothingness as the wind slapped us all in the face, and teased us with damaging eye sores.
+Honestly, the bumpy 20-minute ride was one of my favorite parts of the trip.

 Our group got to Upper Antelope Canyon midday (1:30pm) and were able to catch the deep purple and orange hues the canyons are known for.
 This was a totally different experience than if you were to come during a peak sun hour (when the sun is highest in the sky) for the bright orange sunbeams.